-While there are many benefits to RaaS pricing, the most important is shifting from a Capital Expenditure to an Operational Expenditure.
-Rather than having to gain executive-level approvals to purchase assets up-front, a monthly payment model means decision making can be made at the local level.
+While there are many benefits to RaaS pricing, the most important is shifting from Capital Expenditure to Operational Expenditure.
+Rather than having to gain executive-level approvals to purchase assets up-front, a monthly payment model means decision-making can be made at the local level.
 The solution provider assumes the depreciation of the asset and the end user realizes immediate cost savings.

 Vecna Robotics is the first player in the high-capacity AMR and AGV space to offer the RaaS model.

 Leasing equipment is common within the material handling industry, and RaaS is a close cousin.
 The exact definition of what is included under RaaS pricing varies by vendor.
 However, customers benefit from: